dedee95/SEXmer/docs/detail_algorithm.md

 ## SEXmer dump
 This module basically is very simple; it generates kmer frequency (dump) from each raw WGS read.
 The main backbone of this module is KMC.
 We chose KMC over other kmer-counting tools like Jellyfish or Meryl because it uses a disk-oriented architecture for kmer counting.
 In short, KMC uses less RAM, and it operates very fast.

 To reduce the output data, we implemented a minimum k-mer count and a trigger sequence.
-A kmer with a count less than 3 is most likely an artifact or sequencing error, so it is better to remove it.
+A low-frequency kmer with a count less than 3 is most likely an artifact or sequencing error, so it is better to remove it.
+Therefore, this minimum count treshold is applied to reduce noise.
 On the other hand, the trigger sequence makes the SEXmer dump keep only kmers that start with the nucleotide specified in the trigger sequence.
 For example, if we specify the trigger sequence as "AG", only kmers starting with "AG" will be kept.
 This can significantly reduce the kmer output (1/16) while still preserving important information.

 ## SEXmer scan
 Identify SEX association kmer.